kammitama5/kammitama5.github.io/_posts/2018-7-28-Saturday-July-28th.md

    and get my hotel organized.
 The best part is that to ensure you've received the email, they had you respond and include a lambda calculus expression (which they said you didn't have to evaluate).
- - And this may sound silly, but I'm actually planning to check in a day late (and just stick around the area in the early AM) so that I can stay for the entirety of the Haskell workshop :D
+ - And this may sound silly, but I'm actually planning to check in a day late (and just stick around the area in the early AM) the day before, so I can check out a day later (and therefore stay for the entirety of the Haskell workshop) :D
  - Oh, and the greatest part about PLMW is that it's *full* of Haskell people!!!
 Not only is Stephanie W giving a presentation, but so is Ranjit, and so is Simon Peyton-Jones :D. It was organized by some *wonderful* people, and I'm truly honoured to be a part of ICFP this year!